PoisotLab/ms_mangal_synthesis/manuscript.md

 sample in nature [@Jord16; @BanaCatt04; @ChacVazq12; @GibsKnot11].
 The common
-goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18; @AlboArch19] and into the future [@AlboVele14], and to appraise the response of that structure to possible environmental changes.
+goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18; @AlboArch19] and into the future [@AlboVele14], in order to appraise the response of that structure to possible environmental changes.

 These disparate methodological efforts share another important trait: their continued success depends on state-of-the art data management.
 Novel